General Information on the Administration of TRQs for Supply-Managed Products

 1.2 How a TRQ is administered

-- Some TRQs are administered on a first-come, first-served basis, while others are administered by way of managed allocation.
+- The vast majority of Canada’s SM TRQs are administered by way of managed allocation.

-- Regardless of how a TRQ is administered, you always need an import permit to import a product that is subject to a TRQ.
+- You always need an permit to import a product that is subject to a TRQ.

-- Under the authority of the EIPA, only residents of Canada may obtain an import permit.
+- Under the authority of the EIPA, only residents of Canada may obtain an allocation or import permit.

-- For information about how a specific TRQ is administered, please review the relevant Notice to Importers.
+- For information about how a specific TRQ is administered, refer to the relevant Notice to importers.

-- For information about the TRQ application period opening and closing dates, reference periods and the annual access quantities for each TRQ, see the key dates and access quantities.
+- For TRQs administered by way of managed allocations, all applications must be submitted by the application deadlines.
+For information about the TRQ application period opening and closing dates, reference periods and the annual access quantities for each TRQ, see the Key Dates and Access Quantities document.

 1.3 How an allocation works